Allimonae/ai201-project2-fitfindr-starter/planning.md

 **What it does:**
 <!-- Describe what this tool does in 1–2 sentences -->
 A user inputs a description of what they are looking for, which is usually clothing or an outfit.
 They may include the style, price range, and size of the clothes they are looking for.
-Then the tool goes through listings.json and returns 2 mathching listings sorted by relevance.
+Then the tool goes through listings.json and returns 3 matching listings sorted by relevance.
 FitFindr picks the top result

 **Input parameters:**
 <!-- List each parameter, its type, and what it represents -->